Yaroslav Dashkevych: Biography

 Dashkevych was born in Lviv in a family of war veterans.
-His father Roman Dashkevych was a lawyer and later a general-khorunzhyi (general-ensign) of the Ukrainian People's Army and his mother Olena Stepaniv was a teacher and later chotar (captain) of the Ukrainian Galician Army.
+His father Roman Dachkevitch was a lawyer and later a general-khorunzhyi (general-ensign) of the Ukrainian People's Army and his mother Olena Stepaniv was a teacher and later chotar (captain) of the Ukrainian Galician Army.

 After graduating the Lviv Academic Gymnasium in 1944, until 1949 Yaroslav Dashkevych studied at several institutes (Lviv Medical University, Lviv University, and Gubkin Russian State University of Oil and Gas).
-During his studying at Lviv University, in 1944-49 he was a librarian and bibliographer at the Stefanyk National Science Library.
+During his studying at Lviv University, in 1944–49 he was a librarian and bibliographer at the Stefanyk National Science Library.

-In December of 1949 Dashkevych was arrested by the Soviet Ministry of State Security (MGB) agents.
+In December 1949 Dashkevych was arrested by the Soviet Ministry of State Security (MGB) agents.
 Same year there was arrested and his mother.
-In 1950 Dashkevych was convicted to 10 years of imprisonment and between 1949-56 served his time in number of transitional jails in Lviv, Kharkiv, Petropavlovsk (today Petropavl in Kazakhstan) and couple of correctional labor camps in Spassk and Karaganda.
+In 1950 Dashkevych was convicted to 10 years of imprisonment and between 1949 and 1956 served his time in number of transitional jails in Lviv, Kharkiv, Petropavlovsk (today Petropavl in Kazakhstan) and couple of correctional labor camps in Spassk and Karaganda.

 After being freed in 1956, Dashkevych returned to Lviv and in 1957 was hired as a bibliographer to the Lviv Institute of Social Sciences of the Academy of Sciences of the Ukrainian SSR (today, Krypiakevych Institute of Ukrainian Studies) where he worked until 1966.
-While working at the institute, he defended his candidate thesis on the subject "Armenian colonies in Ukraine in sources and literature of 15th-19th centuries" in the Yerevan Institute of History of the Academy of Sciences of the Armenian SSR.
-In 1967-72 Dashkevych worked as a senior research fellow at the Museum of ethnography and arts industries of the Academy of Sciences of the Ukrainian SSR in Lviv.
+While working at the institute, he defended his candidate thesis on the subject "Armenian colonies in Ukraine in sources and literature of 15th–19th centuries" in the Yerevan Institute of History of the Academy of Sciences of the Armenian SSR.
+In 1967–72 Dashkevych worked as a senior research fellow at the Museum of ethnography and arts industries of the Academy of Sciences of the Ukrainian SSR in Lviv.
 In 1973 he was a head of department of auxiliary historical disciplines.
-In 1974-78 Dashkevych worked as a senior research fellow at the Central State Historical Archive of Ukraine in Lviv.
+In 1974–78 Dashkevych worked as a senior research fellow at the Central State Historical Archive of Ukraine in Lviv.
 From 1978 to 1990 he remained unemployed.

-With the crumbling down Soviet Empire (see Revolutions of 1989 and dissolution of the Soviet Union), in 1990-91 Dashkevych was a head of Lviv branch of the Archaeographic Commission of the Academy of Sciences of the Ukrainian SSR which later transformed into Hrushevsky Institute of archaeography and sources studies of the National Academy of Sciences of Ukraine.
+With the crumbling down Soviet Empire (see Revolutions of 1989 and dissolution of the Soviet Union), in 1990–91 Dashkevych was a head of Lviv branch of the Archaeographic Commission of the Academy of Sciences of the Ukrainian SSR which later transformed into Hrushevsky Institute of archaeography and sources studies of the National Academy of Sciences of Ukraine.
 In 1993 he became a leading research fellow of the Krymskyi Institute of Eastern Studies of the National Academy of Sciences of Ukraine.
 Since 1990 Dashkevych was a head of the Commission of Eastern Studies of the Shevchenko Scientific Society and since 1991 – member of the Shevchenko Scientific Society presidium and a head of historical and philosophic section of the society.
 In 1991 he became a dean of the Lviv University department of Eastern Studies.